 Article 19: The committee draws up contents and supplementary items at the first meeting.

-Article 21: The auditor is responsible for approving the annual accounts after having examined the accounts, the invoice and the enclosures.
+Article 21: The accountant is responsible for approving the annual accounts after having examined the accounts, the invoice and the enclosures.

 Article 22: The president and the treasurer have the authority to sign documents for a third party.